Healthy eating to lower cholesterol

 - Choose lean cuts of meat and trim the fat from them.

-- Eat oily fish, such as salmon, sardines and tuna, two-three times per week.
+- Eat oily fish, such as salmon, sardines and tuna, two-three times per week (Our oven baked salmon recipe is an easy place to start).

 - Eat small amounts of healthy unsaturated fats such as avocado, nuts and seeds and extra virgin olive oil.